COVID-19 Updates: View our COVID-19 Protocol Information and our Fall 2022 Course Plan

-The Student Intervention & Conduct office in Student Affairs is to enhance the overall educational experience for students.
+The Student Advocacy Services office in the Office of Student Success is to enhance the overall educational experience for students.
 The CARE team assures a safe campus community, by being a central place to report behaviors of concern.
-The Student Code of Conduct strengthens personal responsibility and accountability and is presented as a learning opportunity for students.

 CCA students, staff, and faculty should notify the College: